tripl-ai/arc/docs-src/content/extend/index.md

 Use of this functionality is discouraged as it goes against the [principles of Arc](/#principles) specifically around statelessness/deterministic behaviour but is inlcuded here for users who have not yet committed to a job orchestrator such as [Apache Airflow](https://airflow.apache.org/) and have dynamic configuration requirements.
 {{</note>}}

 The `Dynamic Configuration Plugin` plugin allow users to inject custom configuration parameters which will be processed before resolving the job configuration file.
-The plugin must return a `Map[String, Object]` which will be included in the job configuration resolution step.
+The plugin must return a Java `Map[String, Object]` which will be included in the job configuration resolution step.

 ### Examples